alexbergin/asciijs/README.md

 The following are all options you can set to determine the style of your output ASCII.
 These commands are assuming you've initialized the asciijs function to the variable `myASCII` and that your content has fully loaded.

+In addition to being able to set all these preferences individually, you can optionally define them with one object using the settings function:

+    myASCII.settings({
+        theme: "defaultInvert",
+        target: document.body,
+        width: 128,
+        height: 48,
+        mono: true
+    });

+Anywhere between an individual preference and all of them at once can be set in this manner.
+Invalid properties will be ignored and will not throw an error.

 ------------

 ### Theme